ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Export the data to Amazon DynamoDB and have the business analysts run their queries.
 - B. Load the data into Amazon ElastiCache and have the business analysts run their queries.
-- C. Create a read replica of the primary database and have the business analysts run their queries.
+- ==C. Create a read replica of the primary database and have the business analysts run their queries.==
 - D. Copy the data into an Amazon Redshift cluster and have the business analysts run their queries.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/12/#) [  Discussion  **25**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/12/#)